Code-Institute-Submissions/crwst/README.md

 A live version of the site can be found [here](https://crwst.herokuapp.com)

-The main aim of this site it to provide the user with an online bakery inventory of items of food that they can purchase.
+The main aim of this site it to provide the user with an online bakery showing an inventory of items of food that they can purchase.
 The products have been split into 3 categories; Bakes, Bread and Savouries.
-The site is flexible and further products can be added.
-The site owner also has the ability to add blog posts and both them and registered users can comment on these blogs to form a discussion.
+The site is flexible and further products can be added as well as edited and deleted.
+The site owner also has the ability to add, edit and delete blog posts and both them and registered users can comment on these blogs to form a discussion.

 **For testing purposes, please use the following credit card details:**